mowings/scylla/README.md

 schedule = cron */5 * * * *
 ```

 Now our job will run at 5-minute intervals.
+Run `scyctl reload` to reload the configuration

-We use a standard (numeric only) cron format, where each section represents:
+The cron schedule type  use a standard (numeric only) cron format, where each section represents:
 * minute (0-59)
 * hour (0-23
 * month day (1-31)